-- Care for specific complications: Outpatient, professional, inpatient, and long-term care claims with ICD-9 or ICD-10 diagnosis codes for specific complications directly related to the GI hemorrhage (e.g., repeat gastrointestinal bleed) are included in the post-trigger window. - Specific anesthesia: Outpatient and professional claim detail lines with CPT procedure codes for specific anesthesia provided for GI hemorrhage-related procedures are included in the post-trigger window, as potential repeat or similar events may take place. - Specific evaluation and management visits: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific E&M visits with a primary diagnosis related to the GI hemorrhage are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes, and inpatient claims with ICD-9 or ICD-10 procedure codes, for specific imaging and testing related to the GI hemorrhage (e.g., blood tests) are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 codes for specific medications related to the GI hemorrhage (e.g., antibiotics) and treatment for complications related to the GI hemorrhage are included in the post-trigger window. - Specific pathology: Outpatient and professional claim detail lines with CPT procedure codes for specific pathology related to the GI hemorrhage are included in the post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes, and inpatient claims with ICD-9 or ICD-10 procedure codes, for specific procedures (e.g., colonoscopy) are included in the post-trigger window.
+- Care for specific complications: Hospitalization, outpatient, professional, and long-term care claims with ICD-9 or ICD-10 diagnosis codes for specific complications related to the cholecystectomy (e.g., post-operative bile leak) are included in the post-trigger window. - Specific anesthesia: Outpatient and professional claim detail lines with CPT procedure codes for specific anesthesia are included in the post-trigger window. - Specific evaluation and management visits: Outpatient and professional claim detail lines with CPT procedure codes for office visits to the PAP are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with specific CPT procedure codes for imaging and testing related to the cholecystectomy (e.g., ultrasound) are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 codes for medications related to the cholecystectomy and treatment for complications related to the procedure are included in the post-trigger window. - Specific pathology: Outpatient and professional claim detail lines with relevant CPT procedure codes for pathology are included in the post-trigger window.

+- Specific surgical and medical procedures: Outpatient and professional claim detail lines with a specific CPT procedure code for cholecystectomy procedures and cholecystectomy-related procedures (e.g., exploratory laparotomy) are included in the post-trigger window.